tgirke/rcf/rates.md

 ## Department cluster membership with owned computing nodes

-Addresses needs of departments where PI-based membership is not practical, _e.g._ provide cluster access to large number of numbers of undergraduate students in classes.
+This option addresses needs of departments where PI-based membership is not practical, _e.g._ provide cluster access to large number of numbers of undergraduate students in classes.
+Under this model a department can purchase computer nodes that will be administered similarly as described obove under the _Ownership Model_.
+Due to the large number of users administered under departments the CPU quota per user will be reduced compared to the PI-based model.